Three Breaths with Sound

 The sound of the bowl becomes the guide.

 Instead of trying to force stillness, simply let the resonance support your breath and draw your awareness inward — toward the stillness that’s already within.
+In this way, listening itself becomes the bridge between the human world and Spirit.

 The rise and fall of the tone mirrors the rhythm of breathing, giving the nervous system a gentle anchor.

 When the tone fades, the pause in silence is just as important as the sound.
+It honors what remains and leaves a lingering sense of presence.

 The Practice